makryan77/EV_Stock_Machine_Learning_Predictions/README.md

 Further analysis could provide even more insight into a more wholestic and inclusive valuation trend of these four companies:

 **General market and industry inclusion.**
-Taking into consideration the general trend of the general stock market and the automotive industry as a whole would greatly help with providing a wholesticndfblk;
+Taking into consideration the general trend of the general stock market and the automotive industry as a whole would greatly help with providing a wholestic picture;

-**Better qualitative analysis on why studios, writers, directors, actors/actresses, would want to work with Microsoft.**
-Maybe there are certain things they look for from the company producing the film other than money.
-This could be done by surveys to individual writers/directors/actors.

-**Better idea of studio culture, the benefits of other studios and how they treat there employees and operate the business.**
-We could look at what HR benefits the studio offers, compensation, community events.
-Do they have a "feelings Friday?"
+**Stock Volume Analysis.**
+Deeper analysis of the volume changes within the stock trading patterns of the four EV stocks would provide a deeper understanding of the trading community interest.

+**Publishing all inclusive results on the right medium platform** Results and evaluation of the all-inclusive machine learning processes should be published on a wide audience medium platform with the goal of creating the respective

 ## For More Information